MarvinSchenkel/home-assistant-config/README.md

 ![GitHub Forks][forks-shield]

 Hey there 👋!
 This is my personal home assistant configuration.
 My modular setup is based on Frenck's configuration found [here](https://github.com/frenck/home-assistant-config).
+The aim of my setup is to automate as many things as possible, reducing the need for a mobile app to control my house.
+However, it does include a beautiful dashboard / mobile app (inspired by [Mattias](https://github.com/matt8707/hass-config)) for those few cases where I want to take control.

 Feel free to have a look at my automations and draw some inspiration from them.
 Happy home automating :house:!

 ## Features
 Some of the highlights of my setup include: